TokamakUI/Tokamak/README.md

 }
 ```

-How does Gluon renderer know on subsequent calls to `DoubleCounter.render` which
+How does Tokamak renderer know on subsequent calls to `DoubleCounter.render` which
 state you're actually addressing?
 It relies on the order of those calls, so if
 the order dynamically changes from one rendering to another, you could
 unexpectedly get a value of the one state cell, when you expected a value of